jsripraj/Steganography/README.md

-# ECE364_Lab11
+# Steganography
 Fall 2017 @ Purdue University

-This is a Steganography project.
-It has functionality for embedding payloads into carriers, extracting payloads from carriers, cleaning carriers of any payloads, and possibly more that I have forgotten.
-I also created (was required to create) a Pyside GUI to facilitate the use of these processes.
+Pyside GUI and logic for embedding payloads into carriers, extracting payloads from carriers, and cleaning carriers of any payloads.
+Carriers were typically images and embedded payloads are undetectable to the naked eye.